appsquickly/typhoon-example/README.md

 ###Running the sample:

-* Just clone this repository, open the Xcode project in your favorite IDE, and run it.
+* Clone this repository, open the Xcode project in your favorite IDE, and run it.
 It'll say you need an API key.
 Then proceed to step 1 below.

 ### Exercises